 The most frequent side effect of antihistamines is sedation which can manifest as drowsiness.
-With the use of antihistamines, dry mouth, photosensitivity, accommodation disorders, urination disorders, headache, anorexia, nausea, allergic skin reactions may occur.
+Dry mouth, photosensitivity, accommodation disorders, urination disorders, headache, anorexia, nausea, allergic skin reactions may occur with the use of antihistamines.
 Less frequently dizziness, asthenia, insomnia (especially in children), euphoria, tremors, hypotension, tachycardia and, at high doses, especially in children, convulsions.

-The use of antihistamines at the same time as certain antibiotics or other ototoxic drugs can mask the first signs of ototoxicity, which can only reveal itself when the damage is irreversible.
-Use with caution in subjects suffering from glaucoma, prostatic hypertrophy, other syndromes of urinary retention, intestinal obstruction, arterial hypertension, cardiovascular disease, bronchial asthma, chronic bronchitis or emphysema, hyperthyroidism.
+The use of antihistamines at the same time as certain antibiotics or other ototoxic drugs can mask the early signs of ototoxicity, which can only reveal itself when the damage is irreversible.
+Use with caution in subjects suffering from glaucoma, prostatic hypertrophy, other urinary retention syndromes, intestinal obstruction, arterial hypertension, cardiovascular disease, bronchial asthma, chronic bronchitis or emphysema, hyperthyroidism.
 The medicine can exacerbate seizure disorders.
 It should therefore be used with great caution in subjects suffering from epilepsy.
 The tablets contain sucrose and are therefore not suitable for people with hereditary fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase deficiency.

 Pregnancy and breastfeeding

-Not recommended for use during pregnancy.
-In breastfeeding patients it is necessary to decide whether to give up breastfeeding the baby and start treatment or, vice versa, continue breastfeeding avoiding the administration of the product.
+It is not recommended for use during pregnancy.
+In breastfeeding patients, it is necessary to decide whether to give up breastfeeding the baby and start the treatment or, vice versa, continue breastfeeding avoiding the administration of the product.